-Halloween has come and gone but “Thriller” by Michael Jackson will always be a classic hit.
+Halloween will always come and go but “Thriller” by Michael Jackson will always be a classic hit.
 The high-energy pop mixed with great costumes and killer makeup makes for a really great music video to watch!
-But, of course, we cannot forget Vincent Prince and his rap on the song.
-It was back in 1982 when Price fell into rapping, which was more of a spur-of-the-moment thing.
+But, of course, we cannot forget Vincent Prince and his spoken word statement on the song.
+It was back in 1982 when Price fell into “rapping,” which was more of a spur-of-the-moment thing.

 Despite whether it was planned or completely spontaneous, Price and Jackson were able to create magic in the music studio.
 The two were also working with composer Rod Temperton, who had a different approach to the song.
 It was originally supposed to be called “Starlight” and the melody was there long before a horror aspect was to be added to it.

 How Vincent Price came to lend his voice for “Thriller”